Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 How do you determine _willingness-to-pay_?
 You have should have some historical data based on what people have paid for tickets for past events.
 You should also have sales levels associated with these prices for each ticket-class and specific location.
 Other data might be much harder to capture.A stadium or arena might have dozens or even hundreds of different price levels.
 This is where _cannibalization_ must be considered.
 You may not know what a price increase or decrease in one section might do to demand in another.
 The cross-price elasticity of demand between seating locations isn't a trivial question to answer.
 You can also deploy some interesting techniques to help mitigate cannibalization such as liner optimization^[https://en.wikipedia.org/wiki/Linear_programming].

 Another confounding factor is inventory levels.
 How do you know how much inventory is available?
-You might know that you sold seven seats in the dugout section were sold against the Brewers on a Saturday night in July.
+You might know that you sold seven seats in the dugout section and they were sold against the Brewers on a Saturday night in July.
 However, you might not know that inventory was on hold and not available for sale.
 Additionally, you might not have visibility into how many of those tickets were for sale on the secondary market.
 We aren't even considering marketing efforts to promote the game.

 Inventory control is a critical part of a pricing exercise.
 It shouldn't be overlooked.
 Incentives to sell specific asset classes by the sales team can lead to sub-optimal inventory control protocols.
 For instance, the sales team may be inclined to hold inventory for specific games to help hit group goals.
-When conducting a pricing exercise, make sure you understand how invenotry may be alloted.
+When conducting a pricing exercise, make sure you understand how inventory may be alloted.

 ## Understanding pricing mechanisms